tbnpy.inference

 Two implementations are included:

 • sample_evidence_v0(): uses prob.sample_evidence when parents exist (vectorised), and uses prob.log_prob for observed children.
+Returns the full ancestral subgraph (samples for every ancestor are retained).

 sample_evidence_v0(probs: dict, query_nodes: list[str] | set[str], n_sample: int, evidence_df) dict